ckchmod/rbn-matlab/README.md

     b.plotCells(true, .5);

     EXAMPLE4 -
-    % Create a RBN with perturbation (small probability of gene flipping at each iteraiton)
+    % Create a RBN with perturbation (small probability of gene flipping at each iteraiton) and find the Steady State Distribution of each cell.
     % Default perturbation (no parameter specfied) is 0.

     pert = .2;
     a=boolCellGrid('symmetric',4,18,2,.5,1, [], [], [], .2);
-    a.update_all(50)
+    a.update_all(50);
+    ssDist(a);

 Copy and paste the MATLAB code above to run some examples!